-On turning thirty in a world of twenty-something's
+On turning thirty in a world of twenty-somethings

 Sorry to be a Jenny-downer but I currently only have 74 days left in my twenties, and I'm not handling it well.
 The abuse I put my twenty-year-old self through is now beginning to surface.
 I'm waiting, for any day now I will get my first grey hair and be reminded by my mother that my "biological clock is tickin like this"

-What's worse is, today's world is one filled with gorgeous twenty-something's, all who seem more successful, gorgeous, rich and powerful then me.
+What's worse is, today's world is one filled with gorgeous twenty-something's, all who seem more successful, gorgeous, rich and powerful than me.
 How did this happen?
 Since when were babies welcome in the work place, and how did I not achieve this status while I myself was in my twenties?

 It's not like I'm afraid of change, my hair is the perfect evidence of this.
 My hair has been every colour of the rainbow including pink, every shade of bleach including burnt, and every length including the current "dips into the toilet if I'm not careful".
 Why wont I cut it?
 This is another story, for another day.
 So maybe I should purchase a pair of practical black pumps instead of those polka dot one's I've been coveting?
 OMG even as I type this I know that is completely ludicrous.
-Historically, every time I changed my hair colour, or cut 6 inches off in haste I realized only after it was too late that I had never really thought the life changing decision through.
+Historically, every time I changed my hair colour, or cut 6 inches off in haste I realized only after it was too late that I had never really thought the life changing decision.
 I was immediately regretful 80% of the time I made a drastic change in hair style, and therefore I have to ponder in this situation, do I really even need to change my personal style?

 I don't know if I will come to a resolution over this before I turn thirty in 74 short days.
-But in case I don't, at least forty is still ten years away, so I figure I have some time to sort it all out before my future children are afraid to go out in public with me.
+But in case I don't at least forty is still ten years away, so I figure I have some time to sort it all out before my future children are afraid to go out in public with me.